shunnedreality/SimpleAB/README.md

 # SimpleAB
 Simple is in the name, this is an extremely lightweight testing utility that helps you create up to 3 testing variants (Control, A, B).
 It automatically assigns a server-persistent variant to a given UserId.
-While you can use SimpleAB by itself to manage testing variants, you can also connect the given variant to Roblox Analytics to give more information for your testing.
+While you can use SimpleAB by itself to manage testing variants, you can also connect the given variant to Analytics Service to give more information for your testing.

 **Wally: `shunnedreality/simpleab`**